-- In Bayonetta, the Trinity of Realities that make up the universe consists of three realms: Paradiso, the Human World, and Inferno.
-Between them is Purgatorio, a realm existing parallel to the Human World outside of the Trinity where angels, demons, and magical humans are able to travel to.
+- Bayonetta: The Trinity of Realities that make up the universe consists of three realms: Paradiso, the Human World, and Inferno.
+Between them is Purgatorio, a realm existing parallel to the Human World outside of the Trinity where angels, demons, and magical humans can travel to.
 Here is where Bayonetta is free to wreak havoc on her foes without regard to property damage or bystanders.

-- The primary character in Limbo is a nameless boy, who awakens in the middle of a forest on the "edge of hell", looking for his missing sister.
+- Limbo (2010): The primary character is a nameless boy who awakens in the middle of a forest on the "edge of hell", looking for his missing sister.
 The atmosphere in general is a gray place with only silhouettes and the eyes are seen as monochromatic white eyes.

-- Silent Hill has the titular town as a kind of fog-covered no-place in which the main characters are faced with horrific Jacob's Ladder-esque Body Horror monsters/demons, manifestations of their crimes, failings, and regrets, and their actions and choices in-game determining whether they escape with their sins expiated, remain trapped in the town, or die there.
+- Silent Hill: The titular town is a kind of fog-covered no-place in which the main characters are faced with horrific Jacob's Ladder-esque Body Horror monsters/demons, manifestations of their crimes, failings, and regrets, and their actions and choices in-game determining whether they escape with their sins expiated, remain trapped in the town, or die there.

 'Tis doubt which leadeth thee to Purgatory.

-- In World of Warcraft: Shadowlands, the realm of Revendreth is home to a race of vampiric overlords who feed on souls' pride and sin, purging them of wickedness until they can safely go to one of the other realms of death.
+- Shadowlands: The realm of Revendreth is home to a race of vampiric beings who feed on souls' pride and sin, purging them of wickedness until they can safely go to one of the other realms of death.
 It's not pleasant, but since the alternative is eternal damnation in the Maw, it's a much better choice for anyone sent there.

-- The Adventures of Dr. McNinja: While Ben Franklin is dead (again) he spends his time in Purgatory, which resembles a ritzy restaurant, waiting for meals representing his sins.
-After two hundred years he's still on the bread.
+- The Adventures of Dr. McNinja: While Ben Franklin is dead (again) he spends his time in Purgatory, which resembles a ritzy restaurant where the dead are purified of their sins by consuming them as meals.
+The place is infinitely large, but there's only one waiter, so two hundred years later he's still on the bread.

 - Jack has one of the tamer versions of Purgatory.
 What we see of it appears to be a nice suburb where people act like they did in life, except that nobody can die and angels drop in occasionally to try and persuade the residents to try reincarnation and possibly earn Heaven in their next life (or sin badly enough for Hell).